We have compiled a useful guide for you focusing mostly on Venice points of interest and other exciting attractions that may interest you.

 Piazza San Marco (St. Mark’s Square)

-With various historic structures and one of Venice top attractions, the St. Mark’s Square is one of the notable Venice highlights.
+With various historic structures and one of Venice’s top attractions, St. Mark’s Square is one of the notable Venice highlights.
 You can see the St. Mark’s Basilica, Doge’s Palace and public buildings for high ranking officers of the 16th century here.

 Another essential structure towering high on St. Mark’s Square is the Campanile of St Mark’s Basilica known as the bell tower.
 Almost 99 meters tall, the bell tower contains five bells.
 Right on top of the tower is a spire with a new weathervane.